How Much Money Do You Get for Recycling Aluminum Cans?

 Otherwise, do what you can to collect as many cans as possible, save them up each week or month, and turn them in for some extra cash.

 Do you collect cans for cash?
+Have you had success with this gig?
 Tell us about it in a comment below!